algotom/algotom/docs/source/toc/section1/section1_4.rst

 Read/write data
 ---------------

-The very first step is to know how to load data to workspace.
+The first step is to know how to load data to workspace.
 Different communities use different file formats: hdf/nxs, mrc, txrm, xrm, tif, dicom, raw,... and they need specific Python libraries to work with.
 The common format used by synchrotron/neutron community is hdf/nxs.
 To load a dataset from a hdf/nxs